sskingkaiwang/learngit/readme.txt

-git is something I'm learning!
+Git is something I'm learning!
 I hope i can goot to do it.
+It's very funning.